 1. Give: While perhaps obvious, for those who itemize their deductions, consider any last minute charitable contributions.
 If you have appreciated stock or other securities, they can be a great way to give.
 By giving appreciated stock, you may be able to avoid capital gains tax and get a nice tax deduction.
 We use a donor-advised fund to accomplish these objectives.

-4. Sell, Sell, Sell (part 2): If you do have gains, it may be worth selling securities that you may hold at a loss to offset some of the gains.
-Keep in mind that you can deduct up to $3,000 in losses, over and above offsetting any gains.
+2. Sell, Sell, Sell: If you have capital gains, it may be worth selling securities that you hold at a loss to offset some of the gains.
+Keep in mind that you can deduct up to $3,000 in losses over and above, offsetting any gains.
 But, you should also keep in mind the wash sale rule.

-7. Buy: If you are a small business owner, consider making necessary purchases in 2012 for the tax deduction.
+5. Buy: If you are a small business owner, consider making necessary purchases in 2015 for the tax deduction.
 That’s exactly what I’m doing with a computer purchase before the end of the year.
-If you want to push deductions into 2013, wait until after the first of the year to make the purchase.
-For 2012, section 179 of the tax code allows business owners to deduct up to $139,000 for equipment or machinery purchased this year.
-It’s still unclear what will happen in 2013, but the limit may fall to $25,000.
+If you want to push deductions into 2016, wait until after the first of the year to make the purchase.
+For 2015, section 179 of the tax code allows business owners to deduct up to $500,000 for equipment or machinery purchased this year (Source: IRS).

-8. Pay Your Taxes: You may be able to get some extra deductions if you make estimated state income tax payments in 2012, rather than waiting until January 15, 2016.
+6. Pay Your Taxes: You may be able to get some extra deductions if you make estimated state income tax payments in 2015, rather than waiting until January 15, 2016.
 However, this can affect your Alternative Minimum Tax calculations, so be sure to consult with a tax accountant if you use one.

-12. SEP IRA: If you own a small business, open a SEP IRA account.
+9. SEP IRA: If you own a small business, open a SEP IRA account.
 This has allowed me to save a bundle for retirement, deferring the income tax on the contributions until retirement.
-And you can contribute to a SEP IRA even if you contribute to a 401(k) or other IRA.
+And, you can contribute to a SEP IRA even if you contribute to a 401(k) at work.
 There are contribution limits for a SEP IRA, but they are much higher than a traditional IRA.
-And you can open a SEP IRA with just about any broker (mine is with Scottrade).
+You can open a SEP IRA with just about any broker (mine is with Scottrade).